YanzhaoW/Dockerfiles/hdtv/readme.md

 ## MacOS

 1. Make sure the docker daemon has been installed.
-For the installation, see the instruction [here](https://docs.docker.com/desktop/setup/install/mac-install/).
+For the installation, check out this instruction [here](https://docs.docker.com/desktop/setup/install/mac-install/).

-2. Make sure the latest version (including beta version) of XQuartz has been installed.
+2. Make sure the latest version (including beta versions) of XQuartz has been installed.
 It can be installed from its [official website](https://www.xquartz.org/releases/index.html).
 To check whether XQuartz is working, run:

    ```bash
    xclock